vanus-labs/docs/vanus/quick-start.md

 ```

 ## Uses
-There are some examples below that demonstrate can do.
+There are some examples below that demonstrate vanus can do.
 ### put/get
 1. create an [eventbus](#)
 ```shell